sergmain/metaheuristic-docs/p/function.md

 Metadata as a solution for a flexible configuration of Function was chosen because in this case we can upgrade the code of Metaheuristic without loosing backward compatibility.

-Declaration of metadata in Function's config is follow:
+Declaration of metadata in Function's config is as follows:
 ```yaml
 functions:
   - code: simple-metrics.fit:1.2